Silverfish

 How to Identify Silverfish

-Silverfish are distinctive, carrot-shaped insects covered in silvery scales.
-They have two long antennae and three tail-like appendages at the rear.
+Silverfish are small, carrot-shaped bugs covered in silvery scales.
+They have two long antennae and three tail-like appendages off the back end.

-Silverfish are distinctive, carrot-shaped insects covered in silvery scales.
-They have two long antennae and three tail-like appendages at the rear.
-They move in a fish-like, wiggling motion—hence the name.
-They're wingless and prefer dark, humid environments.
+Silverfish are small, carrot-shaped bugs covered in silvery scales.
+They have two long antennae and three tail-like appendages off the back end.
+The name comes from how they move (a fish-like, wiggling shimmy across the bathroom tile at night).
+They're wingless and stick to dark, humid spots.

 Silverfish Behavior & Habits